ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

 <h3>4.
-A Guide to Empathy Mapping in UX/UI - <a href="https://medium.com/@kumarisakshi9595/a-guide-to-empathy-mapping-in-ux-ui-7eeae0570ebe" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kumarisakshi`**

-<blockquote>In the field of UX/UI design, empathy mapping is a powerful tool that allows designers to better understand and connect with their users…</blockquote>

-<h3>5.
 7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `UX Planet`**

 <blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
 In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>

+<h3>5.
+5 Must-Know UI/UX Design Trends to Skyrocket Conversions in 2023 - <a href="https://medium.com/design-bootcamp/5-must-know-ui-ux-design-trends-to-skyrocket-conversions-in-2023-3ad170752a26" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bootcamp`**

+<blockquote>Introduction</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-How Hoisting Works in JavaScript 🧠 - <a href="https://medium.com/javascript-in-plain-english/how-hoisting-works-in-javascript-46b236d1c644" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to JavaScript Promises for Developers - <a href="https://medium.com/@mostafizur99/the-ultimate-guide-to-javascript-promises-for-developers-cee668f6e3fd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Mostafizur Rahman`**

-<blockquote>In this article, we are going to discuss about hoisting in JavaScript.</blockquote>
+<blockquote>Asynchronous programming is an essential part of JavaScript, enabling developers to handle tasks like fetching data from an API, reading…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>